Spacerat/spacerat.github.io/projects/index.markdown

 ### Utilities

 *   [Flashlight2Kodi](https://github.com/Spacerat/Flashlight2Kodi "Flashlight2Kodi") - Control a Kodi server with Spotlight on a mac, using [Flashlight](https://github.com/nate-parrott/Flashlight).
-I have no idea if it still works
+I have no idea if it still works.

 *   [Blitzmax Libraries](https://github.com/Spacerat/joe.mod "joe.mod") - a collection of the libraries I wrote for [BlitzMax](http://www.blitzbasic.com/Products/blitzmax.php)